dtegunov/cube/README.md

 ## Authorship

-Cube is being developed by Dimitry Tegunov ([tegunov@gmail.com](mailto:tegunov@gmail.com)), currently in Patrick Cramer's lab at the Max Planck Institute for Biophysical Chemistry in Göttingen, Germany.
+Cube is being developed by Dimitry Tegunov ([tegunov@gmail.com](mailto:tegunov@gmail.com)), currently in Patrick Cramer's lab at the Max Planck Institute for Biophysical Chemistry in GÃ¶ttingen, Germany.